 - Determine your future talent needs

-Workforce planning tools use key metrics and data-driven insights to identify the gaps between what an organization can accomplish with the talent they currently have, versus what the organization needs in order to accomplish their goals.
-In order to workforce plan effectively, a 5-step process is necessary:
+Workforce planning tools use key metrics and data-driven insights to identify the gaps between what an organization can accomplish with the talent they currently have, versus what the organization needs in order to accomplish its goals.
+In order to workforce plan effectively, a five-step process is necessary:

 - Map out your organizational strategy

 - Create dashboards to stay on track with key metrics

 - Review the compensation and benefits packages you have in place

 - Maintain your plan for every scenario.